OpenMA/openma-doc/api/nightly/c++/classma_1_1_time_sequence.md

     int ma::TimeSequence::type ( ) const noexcept

-Returns the type assocaited with the time sequence.
+Returns the type associated with the time sequence.

 ------------------------------------------------------------------------